-5.2 Plug-ins
+4.2 Plug-ins for our example

 Both sequential and parallel GPU codes are implementations of the Crauser algorithm.
-Their implementation for this problem has been taken from [17].
+Their implementation for this problem has been taken from [18].
 Algorithm 1 shows the GPU parallel pseudo-code of Crauser's algorithm.
-Figure 13 shows the TuCCompi implementation for the pluginGPU.
+Figure 9 shows the TuCCompi implementation for the pluginGPU.
 This implementation repeatedly launches three kernels (relax, minimum and update) with different features.
-Following the classification described in Sect.
+Following the classification criteria described in Sect.
 3.1, the kernels are characterized in Table 2.